Let one of our expert mediators repair your relationships, restoring collaboration.

 Workplace mediation is a quick, cost-effective, and private method of resolving disputes, saving the stresses and costs of formal action, minimising absenteeism, and conforming to current best practice.
 It focuses on all parties getting what they want from their working relationships with others, and on moving forwards amicably with an agreement that everyone involved has contributed towards.

 UK Mediation offers an unrivalled workplace mediation process, using some of the most accomplished and experienced mediators in the field, and with a simple process expertly co-ordinated by our dedicated case managers.
 We can provide a mediator within five days of receiving your referral, a mediation summary within 48 hours of the mediation day, and a follow-up with the participants four weeks later.
-We offer a one-day workplace mediation process for up to four people, and team mediation for disputes with more than four people.
+We offer a one-day workplace mediation process for up to three people, and team mediation for disputes with four or more people.
 Find out more about team mediation here.

 to speak to one of our experts and find out more about the best mediation for you.